The Chatwal New York: History

 The building was developed for the Lambs, a theatrical club founded in 1874 and officially incorporated in 1877.
 The Lambs' first shepherd, Henry James Montague, named the club after a group founded in London; the London club was named in honor of essayist Charles Lamb, who had frequently invited actors to his home.
 The Lambs relocated its headquarters, or "Fold", multiple times in the late 19th century, renting space at several buildings around Union Square, Manhattan.
 The Lambs became known for their theatrical revues, known as "gambols", starting in 1888.
 The Lambs began using these gambols to raise money for a new clubhouse in the late 1890s.
 Although the club had moved to 70 West 36th Street in 1897, the Lambs soon outgrew this location.
-During a weeklong gambol at eight cities in 1898, the Lambs raised $62,000 for the construction of a new clubhouse.
+During a weeklong gambol at eight cities in 1898, the Lambs raised over $60,000 for the construction of a new clubhouse.

 Lambs Club

 Development and early years

 The club's "shepherd", or president, DeWolf Hopper announced in March 1902 that the club had decided to build its own clubhouse with a dedicated theater for gambols.
 The Lambs had performed their gambols at the Garrick Theatre, but they had just been evicted following a disagreement with Charles Frohman.
 Club members had already subscribed $160,000 for the construction of a new clubhouse, and Hopper had received an offer of $62,500 for the 36th Street clubhouse.
-Maurice Campbell offered to lease the new theater, The club agreed to acquire a site at 128–130 West 44th Street in June 1902, although Minnie Lespinasse, the previous owner of the two plots, was expected to remain at that site for a year.
+Maurice Campbell offered to lease the new theater.
+The club agreed to acquire a site at 128–130 West 44th Street in June 1902, although Minnie Lespinasse, the previous owner of the two plots, was expected to remain at that site for a year.
 The Lambs took title to the site in April 1903 and hired White the same year to design the building.
 Plans for the new clubhouse were filed with the Manhattan Bureau of Buildings on March 1, 1904, at which point the structure was to cost $100,000.
 That month, True and McKeefrey received the general contract for the building's construction.
 The Lambs laid the cornerstone for the clubhouse at a ceremony on August 24, 1904, and they sold their old building in early 1905.

 The Lambs moved into the building on September 1, 1905, and the club held its first gambol in the 44th Street building that November.
 The Sun reported that the Lambs' clubhouse signified the relocation of Manhattan's "Theatrical Rialto".
 The auditorium hosted private gambols for club members each month; the best of these gambols were then publicly presented once a year.
 In keeping with club rules, the clubhouse never closed at night.
 Except for maids and housekeepers, women were not allowed to access the upper floors or become Lambs members.
 Nonetheless, some women did reportedly visit the clubhouse, including Ethel Barrymore and Luisa Tetrazzini.
 Theatrical figures such as Bobby Clark, John Drew Jr., Edgar Selwyn, and Douglas Fairbanks stayed in the clubhouse's bedrooms.